CK-Explorer/A-Simple-Open-Loop-Robotic-Motion--SCARA-robot--Library/README.md

-## :star2: A Simple Open Loop Robotic Motion (SCARA robot) Library
+## :star2: A Simple Open Loop Robotic Motion (SCARA robot) Arduino Library

-* This Arduino [library](RobotMotion%20Library) will move the SCARA robot's end effector from one point to another in a smooth motion.
+* This [Arduino library](RobotMotion%20Library) will move the SCARA robot's end effector from one point to another in a smooth motion.

 ## :robot: Brief Description